Back in the day, VW's were everywhere and finding a decent used one for sale was no

 and along the side cargo doors sill

-Along the bottom edges of the doors especially the front doors
+- Along the bottom edges of the doors; especially the front cab doors

-In the front floor where the driver's feet sit and where the
+- In the front floor where the driver's feet rest and where the

-passenger's feet sit.
+passenger's feet rest.
 Lift the front floor mat to

 check the floor and also look under the vehicle.
 This is a very common place